nationalarchives/tdr-dev-documentation/manual/add-new-series.md

 The series IDs are not sensitive, so it is OK for them to appear in the [tdr-consignment-api-data] repository.

-1. Create a new sql migration in the `tdr-consignment-api-data` repository to add the new series.
+1. Create a new sql migration file in the `tdr-consignment-api-data` repository to add the new series.
 See the [adding a migration script] instructions.

 2. If the transferring body has not been added to the `Body` table, include a script in the new sql migration file to add it to the table:
    ```